ambient-innovation/gitlab-trivy-security-checks/README.md

 ### Change minimum severity reported
 By adding a new variable called `SEVERITY` to your job, you can change which severity items should be reported.
 The default is to report HIGH and CRITICAL vulnerabilities.
 The remaining options are: `UNKNOWN`, `LOW`, `MEDIUM`
 Trivy requires a full list of severities to report.
 To report all severities from MEDIUM and higher for example, you need to specify a comma-separated list like so: `SEVERITY: "MEDIUM,HIGH,CRITICAL"`

-### Ignore False-Positives from package.json that are overridden via yarn/npm-specific settings
-If your project uses the `resolutions` key from yarn or the `overrides` key from npm in package.json to override sub-dependency-versions, trivy's image scanner will find false-positive security problems for these packages.
-As we include a second scan for filesystem vulnerabilities, you can safely add package.json to trivy's skipped files in order for it to stop overreporting.
-Simply add a new variable called `TRIVY_SKIP_FILES` with a value of `/**/package.json` to your frontend container_scanning job and it will ignore these.

 ### Other settings
 By default trivy performs one run in full-silence mode writing the results to the gitlab codeclimate report file and then another one showing the results in a plaintext table.
 If the scan is taking very long, you can also show a progress bar during the scan by setting the `TRIVY_NO_PROGRESS` variable to `"false"`.